 Calder’s parents wanted him to become anything but an artist, so he decided to study mechanical engineering, where he excelled.
 However his passion for mathematics and geometry pushed him into art all the same, where he innovated by designing abstract polygonal sculptures that twisted and turned.

 His works seemed to come alive and their unpredictable, elegant and often hypnotic movements earned him commissions to make monumental sculptures across the nation.
-One of his pieces entitled “Ellie” is used as the trophy for the winners of the National Magazine Awards, his “Homage to Jerusalem” monument sits proudly on Mount Herzl.
+Particularly one of his pieces entitled “Ellie” is used as the trophy for the winners of the National Magazine Awards and his “Homage to Jerusalem” monument sits proudly on Mount Herzl.

 A LASTING INSPIRATION